-Course Frequency: Offered when student interest and faculty availability allow congressional and executive branch power with regard to immigration.
+Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisites: None

+This course provides a study of the legal, historical, and policy perspectives that shape U.S. law governing immigration and citizenship, including the constitutional bases for regulating immigration, the history of immigration law in the United States, and the source and scope of congressional and executive branch power with regard to immigration.
 The course will also examine the role of the judiciary in interpreting immigration law, citizenship and naturalization, the admission and removal of immigrants and non-immigrants, and the issue of undocumented immigration.
 Students will also analyze the impact of immigration in other areas, including employment, criminal law, family unification, and discrimination.